Metacommutation of Hurwitz primes: Introduction

 Because of the Euclidean algorithm for $\Hu$, we may factor any nonzero Hurwitz integer $x$ as

 where $P_i$ is a Hurwitz prime of norm $p_i$.
-We say that this is a factorization of $x$ \emph{modeled on} a factorization of $\N(x)$ as $p_1 \dots p_n$ (where we pay attention to the order of the rational primes $p_1,\dots,p_n$).
+We say that this is a factorization of~$x$ \emph{modeled on} a factorization of $\N(x)$ as $p_1 \dots p_n$ (where we pay attention to the order of the rational primes $p_1,\dots,p_n$).
 When $\N(x)$ is square-free, such a factorization is unique up to \emph{unit migration}.
-That is, if $p_1,\dots,p_n$ are distinct, then every factorization of $x$ modeled on $\N(x) = p_1 \dots p_n$ is of the form
+That is, if $p_1,\dots,p_n$ are distinct, then every